France-Albert René

-France-Albert René (/fr/; 16 November 1935 – 27 February 2019) was a Seychellois lawyer and politician who served as the country’s second President of Seychelles from 1977 to 2004, following a coup d'état that ousted the country's founding president, James Mancham.
+France-Albert René (/fr/; 16 November 1935 – 27 February 2019) was a Seychellois lawyer, politician and revolutionary who served as the second President of Seychelles from 1977 to 2004, following a coup d'état that ousted the country's founding president James Mancham.
 He previously served as the nation’s second and final Prime Minister, from independence in 1976 until the abolition of the post in 1977.
 He was a leading figure of the Seychelles People’s Progressive Front, later known as United Seychelles.

 Early life

 France-Albert René was born to Price René, a plantation manager and administrator, and Luisa Morgan René, a seamstress, on 16 November 1935 in Victoria, on the island of Mahé, Crown Colony of Seychelles.
 He spent his early childhood in Farquhar Atoll before returning to the city at the age of five.
 There, he attended St Joseph's Convent and later Saint Louis College.
 At the age of 17, René was awarded a scholarship to study theology at the Capuchin Seminary of St. Maurice in Valais, Switzerland.
 After his first year, he transferred to St Mary's College, Southampton, England, to study law.
 In 1957, he graduated from King's College London and joined Middle Temple, where he remained for four years as a barrister.

 While abroad, René became involved in the politics of the Labour Party, then led by Clement Attlee and later by Hugh Gaitskell.
 These experiences led him to adopt a moderate socialist ideology, favouring some state intervention in the economy alongside strong ties with conservative institutions such as the Roman Catholic Church - his initial ambition had been to enter the priesthood.
 Later in his career, however, René openly criticised local church leaders who opposed his policies.
 From 1962 to 1964, he studied economics at the London School of Economics.

 On returning to his homeland in 1964, René began practising law in Victoria.
 Disillusioned by the social injustices perpetuated under British colonial rule, he decided to participate in Seychelles’ political development.
 Around this time, he also launched his own newspaper, The People.